 Finding URLs of SWDs is by itself an interesting engineering challenge.
 A straightforward approach is to search through a conventional search engine.
-By May 25, 2004, Google has indexed 4,285,199,774 web documents.
+By May 25, 2004, Google had indexed 4,285,199,774 web documents.
 It is not possible for Swoogle to parse all documents on the web to see if thery are SWDs.
-(Even if it were computationally feasible, most search engines returns at most 1,000 results per query).
-We developed a set of crawlers employing a number of heuristics for finding SWDs.
+(Even if it were computationally feasible, most search engines, including Google, return at most